Exercise—and just sweating it out, really—can make you perform better at work

 Serotonin improves a person’s state of mind, helping them feel better and making work stressors easier to handle.
 Regular exercise can help us deal with stress constructively and can lead to improved relationships with co-workers.

 Many companies are requiring their employees to get at least an hour of exercise.
 They’re even creating venues to increase physical activity among employees right in their workplace.
 The economic case for doing so is simple: Having healthy staff means less absences due to illness.
 In the United Kingdom alone, BBC.com reported last year, work-related illness accounted for around 27 million lost working days or 13.4 billion euros.

-Want to stay fit in the office?
-Here are the best devices
+Want to stay fit anywhere?
+Here are the best devices to get it done

 Even cafes are starting to offer higher tables for clients who get some work done in their locations.
 Standing desks are said to encourage movement throughout the day, reduce back pain, improve posture, and even mitigate the risk of heart disease, cancer, and diabetes.

 They may look harmless, but they work on smaller and larger muscle groups like heavy weights do.
 These inexpensive bands are good at activating muscles in the butt.

 It was created for strength training and improving balance and stability for people who work out.
 But employees are replacing their work chairs with stability or exercise balls to help improve their posture and strength.